kizomanizo/zhil-destination/README.md

 ### Steps ###
 1. Install NodeJS
 2. Install MySQL
-3. clone the repo from Github with `git clone https://github.com/kizomanizo/roadmap-costing-frontend.git`
+3. clone the repo from Github with `git clone https://github.com/kizomanizo/pharmaste-backend.git`
-4. Open the cloned repo with `cd roadmap-costing-backend`
+4. Open the cloned repo with `cd pharmaste-backend`
 5. Once inside the repo, install dependencies using `npm install`
 6. Open the repo using your favorite IDE
 7. Edit the `.env` file and add relevant variables such as port, demo users, demo levels, demo password, JWT secret word etc.